Table of Contents

 10.4 Scope of Appeal Review

-Except for new information, an appeal is limited to the case file.
+Except for new information, an appeal is limited to the case record.
 The Appeal Review is not a new Conduct Hearing.
-The President will only review the decision made by the Hearing Panel to determine whether the decision was made based on a preponderance of the evidence, whether there were procedural errors, whether the sanction is aligned appropriately to the violation, or whether new information should be considered by the Conduct Panel.
-As such, the student does not have the opportunity to meet with the President.
-Appeal review is limited to the existing record, except as necessary to evaluate qualifying new evidence.
+The President or designee will review the case record and decision under review to determine whether the decision was made based on a preponderance of the evidence, whether there were procedural errors, whether the sanction is appropriate and proportionate to the violation, or whether new information should be considered by the Conduct Panel.
+As such, the student does not have the opportunity to meet with the President or designee.
+Appeal review is limited to the existing hearing case record, except as necessary to evaluate qualifying new evidence.
 Appeals are not an opportunity to present information that could reasonably have been presented earlier.

 10.5 Appeal Review and Decision

-During the Appeal Review, the President or board designee will consider each identified basis of appeal.
-If the President or board designee determines that the Student or Student Organization has not met the basis for appeal, the appeal will be denied.
-If the President or board designee decides the Student or Student Organization has met the basis for appeal, the President will grant the appeal.
-When an appeal is granted, the President may affirm, modify, or remand the matter for further proceedings.
+During the Appeal Review, the President or designee will consider each identified basis of appeal.
+If the President or designee determines that the student or student organization has not met the basis for appeal, the appeal will be denied.
+If the President or designee decides the student or student organization has met the basis for appeal, the President or designee will grant the appeal.
+When an appeal is granted, the President or designee may affirm, modify, or remand the matter for further proceedings.
 The appeal decision is final.

-Following the review, the President or board designee will issue an Appeal Decision Letter to the Student or Organization Representative, within five (5) business days of the date of the letter accepting the appeal.
-The decision is final.
-The Code of Conduct Office will deliver the Decision Letter to the Student or Student Organization via official College Email.
+Following completion of the Appeal Review, the President or designee will issue a written Appeal Decision Letter within five (5) business days.
+The appeal review decision is final.
+The Code of Conduct Office will deliver the Decision Letter to the student or student organization via official College email or official postal address on record (for individuals without a College issued Student email account).

 10.6 Procedural Exceptions